 The Board reviews the aforementioned thresholds every two years.
-The next deadline for the Board to confirm or revise the thresholds is the beginning of the year 2017.
+The Board did not confirm or revise the thresholds at the beginning of 2017.

 Once the aforementioned thresholds have been exceeded, the parties are obliged to notify the transaction.
-There is no de minimis exception or other exceptions under the Turkish merger control regime, except for certain mergers in the banking sector, as described above.
+There is no de minimis exception or other exceptions under the Turkish merger control regime, except for certain mergers in the banking sector as described above.